 Alternatively, you can get a fixed price online for a new boiler using Heatable’s 90-second quote form.

-If you have a F14 fault code showing on your Glow-Worm, there’s one thing you need to check; that the Printed Circuit Board (PCB) is getting power.
+If you have a F14 error code showing on your boiler, there’s one thing you need to check — that the Printed Circuit Board (PCB) is getting power.

-Fixing an F14 Fault
+Fixing the F14 Fault

 The problem can relate to: